The shocking truth about the money mistakes you are making

 Now subtract your expenses from your income for the month.

-Finally, create a SPENDING PLAN for the next month.
+Last, create a spending plan for the next month.
 Use the categories that you already noted.
 Create additional categories for upcoming purchases and experiences that you want to have.

-It's a INCREDIBLE FEELING when you realize that you control your money and it doesn't control you anymore.
+It’s an incredible feeling when you realize that you control your money and it doesn’t control you anymore.